 It may seem risky to book a room without knowing exactly what hotel you’ll get.
 However, it isn’t that bad.
 Before you book, you’ll have access to most of the critical information you need: the neighborhood where the hotel is located, its “star” rating, its Trip Advisor rating, the size of the beds in the rooms, Hotwire’s own user ratings, and whether the hotel has the key amenities you need.
 For more details on using Hotwire, check out:

-And, with just a little bit of extra effort, you can usually determine exactly which hotel you'll be getting.
+And, with just a little bit of extra effort, you can usually determine exactly which hotel you'll be getting (before you commit).
 Uncover the Actual Hotel Offered Through Hotwire.

 Best available rate

 For Saturday night, March 9th, the “Best Available Rate” for the Park Hyatt Chicago displayed in Kayak at $227.
 Notice that the rate was consistent across a variety of online booking sites, as well as Hyatt’s own site.
 It turns out that Kayak’s pricing was slightly out of date, and when you visited Hyatt or tried to book through various travel booking sites, the rate had risen to $236.